 Verus is the only solution currently available on the market that offers continuous monitoring of phone calls and near real-time notifications on words that signal criminal intent.
 Its customizable law enforcement-oriented lexicon can be easily updated per location.
 In addition, Verus provides secured hosting of transcriptions through CJIS-compliant server hosting services.

 Machine learning technology, together with investigative expertise, helps the system build out the keywords that Verus uses to identify crime, including slang and code words common among criminals, even on a hyper-local basis.
 “Our investigators have extensive knowledge of trends,” Kernan said.
 “Our technology leverages information faster and allows us to adapt to evolving scenarios and understanding of local slang.
 This in turn results in better intelligence.
-This capability was a must-have for the Georgia DOC and we’re proud to support them.”
+This capability was a must-have for GDC and we’re proud to support them.”

 Contact LEO Technologies at